julienhmmt/docker-compose/portainer/README.md

 docker compose pull && docker compose up -d && docker compose logs -f
 ```

+In Portainer 2.17+ administration page, you'll have to add the docker environment you want to connect to.
+Select "Docker Standalone" and use the "API" instead of "Socket".
+The docker API URL is the `dockerproxy` container, so type `dockerproxy:2375`.

 ## :star: Author

 Made by Julien HOMMET :fr: for [my personnal website](https://j.hommet.net)